vibinguevara/TempleTracker/README.md

-# How To Run Dev Container
+🐳 How to Run the Dev Container

-## Pre-Requisite

-### 1 Download VSCode & Docker
-### 2 Install Devcontainers , remote ssh & docker plugins
-### 3 Once all the plugins are installed , run the devcontainer button in the left hand corner of vscode
-### 4 Wait till the containers are up and running .
-The docker compose will start a Postgres 16 DB , Springboot app for now
-#### P.S This setup does not require you to install java, JDK , gradle
+✅ Prerequisites
+Install Visual Studio Code and Docker.

+Install the following VSCode extensions:

+Dev Containers

+Remote - SSH

+Docker Extension

+Open the project folder in VSCode.

+Click the green "><" icon in the bottom-left corner and select "Reopen in Container."

+Wait for the container to initialize.

+This setup will launch:

+PostgreSQL 16

+Spring Boot application

+💡 Note: You do not need to install Java, JDK, or Gradle manually — everything is handled within the container.